gatho-party/gatho-website/README.md

 Gatho currently uses NextAuth.js for authentication.
 This reqires using a NextAuth database adapter - I haven't written my own at this stage so I used Prisma.
 This comes with some quirks.

+Update: A vanilla postgres adapter has been merged - this could be used to remove Prisma usage: https://github.com/nextauthjs/next-auth/pull/4933#event-10444245176

 ### Error creating shadow database